ztensitymods/7DTDMods/README.md

  ZT-SMX TBB Removal  - Toolbelt Backsplash Removal Only (Requires Only SMXhud) ZT-SMX TBN Removal  - Toolbelt Numbers Removal Only    (Requires Only SMX ZT-SMX HTR DFC      - Hud Time Counter Removal         (Requires SMXhud & SMXMenu)

+ SMX HTR DFC is designed for Darkness Falls, as Khaine has disabled the timer.
+However, if you wish to remove the timer in other playthroughs with Sirillion's "SMX," this may proof helpful.

  ================================